 Centro d'Arte Verrocchio, Casole d'Elsa, Tuscany, Italy

-In March 2001 I was awarded the Juliet Gomperts Memorial Award which awarded me a four week residency, on full board, at the Centro d'Arte Verrocchio near Siena in Italy.
+In March 2001 I was awarded the Juliet Gomperts Memorial Award, a four week residency at the Centro d'Arte Verrocchio near Siena in Italy.
 The Gomperts family award this prize each year to artists, who can both study and pursue their own work intensively, in a part of the world that has a wealth of sources for inspiration, in terms of landscape and the history and culture of the region.
 I was very much grateful for this opportunity to travel to an area I had long held ambitions to visit, mainly to see the highest quality stone sculpture from the Renaissance on view in so many locations.

 In terms of developing my own work, I have now seen the